puppetlabs/packaging/README.md

 This first job clones the git bundle passed in as a parameter, then clones the packaging repo (rake package:bootstrap) and for every cell in its matrix performs a package build for a specific target (e.g. rake pl:deb COW=base-lucid-i386.cow).
-If all cells in the matrix complete successfully (if all packages build), this job automatically triggers the second of the new jobs as a downstream job.
+Once all cells in the matrix complete (either succeed or fail), this job automatically triggers the second of the new jobs as a downstream job.

 To receive an email notification from jenkins about the status of the packaging